umasds/umasds-mkdocs/docs/vm.md

 vagrant up
 ```

-After a while the **Social Data Science** desktop should come up and you
+After a while your social data science desktop should come up and you
 can start crunching data!

 ---